Skip to content

 He is only plámásing you

 A lot of Irish slang comes from the Irish language.
-If someone is plámásing you they are sweet talking you and essentially telling you what you want to hear.
-People may also describe this as a word for someone that is messing with you.
+If someone is plámásing you, they are sweet-talking and telling you what you want to hear.
+People may also describe this as a word for someone messing with you.

 It is Baltic

-Freezing cold.
-When someone says that it is Baltic outside you better wrap up with a hat and scarf.
-If you are baltic it means that you are frozen with the cold.
+It’s cold.
+When someone says it’s Baltic outside, you better wrap up with a hat and scarf.
+If you’re Baltic, it means that you’re frozen in the cold.

 What’s the craic

-Out of all the Irish phrases this is probably the one you have heard the most.
+Out of all the Irish phrases, this is probably the one you have heard the most.
 “What’s the craic” means “What’s happening, what’s the story?
 How are you?
 Any News?”
 Craic is a word that is used to describe a good time.
-If you asked someone how was their night they might respond with “Oh it was great craic!”
+If you asked someone how their night was, they might respond, “Oh, it was great craic!”

 I am up to ninety

-If you hear someone say this it means that they are very busy.
-For example, “We had the party on Friday and the wedding on the Saturday, sure we were up to ninety all weekend.”
+If you hear someone say this, it means that they are swamped.
+For example, “We had the party on Friday and the wedding on Saturday.
+Sure, we were up to ninety all weekend.”

 Come here to me